 - More to each message, like time/date of post, “last edited at…”, etc.

 - Maybe a simple user system.
 I loathe to make people “sign up” for things though.

-If you’re interested, you can download the files here.
+If you’re interested, you can see the code here.